I am a therapist and I absolutely love my work.

 But this is not the same as not being invested in your happiness.
 Neither of us can predict the future.
 I’m here to help you decide what choices you want to make by exploring all your options.

-As a neutral sounding board in your decision-making, I deliberately avoid becoming invested in a specific outcome in your life.
-But this should never be confused with wanting YOU to be happy with the choices YOU make.
+I deliberately avoid becoming invested in a specific outcome in your life.
+But this should never be confused with not caring whether or not you are happy with the choices YOU make.

-I truly hope that things get better for you, no matter how you get from here to there.
+I genuinely hope things get better for you, no matter how you get from here to there.

 I think about you between sessions.